RiyaRani23/namaste-React/02_ignitingTheApp/notes.md

 `npx is a tool that runs npm packages without installing them globally.`

 ## Q7: What is HMR?
-A: `Hot Module Reloading (HMR) is a development feature that lets you see code changes instantly in the browser without a full page reload.` Parcel uses file watcher algorithm (C++) for HMR.
+A: `Hot Module Replacement (HMR) is a development feature that lets you see code changes instantly in the browser without a full page reload.` Parcel uses file watcher algorithm (C++) for HMR.
 `👉 HMR updates only the changed module (file) while the app is running, keeping the app state intact.
 `
 **Why HMR is useful?**